-a film and oral history project by Esther Johnson
+a film, oral history and exhibition project by Esther Johnson

 Further information on the Ships in the Sky project, contributor call-out, campaign, and a building timeline can be found here: